Seniors Who Exercise Live Better Lives

-Wellness is not just a state of mind – it’s a lifestyle.
+Wellness is not just a state of mind – it is a lifestyle.

 Physical activity reduces the risks of many chronic conditions, prevents falls and decreases depression in older adults.
-And the older you are, the more you have to gain from exercise.
+The older you are, the more you have to gain from exercise.

 All it takes is 30 minutes a day, 5 days a week.
 Seniors should focus on exercises that complement their capabilities.
 This means choosing activities that are not only fun, but also functional for daily living.

 *NOTE: Anyone starting a new physical fitness program should first consult with their doctor.
-It’s especially important for those with chronic conditions such as heart disease and diabetes to talk to their doctor first.
+It is especially important for those with chronic conditions such as heart disease and diabetes to talk to their doctor first.
 If you have any prolonged pain or discomfort from exercising, consult your doctor.

 A complete exercise program for seniors should include:

 Using weights and resistance can increase muscle mass as well as improve physical endurance.
 For seniors, this means using light weights and resistance bands to strengthen the body to avoid muscle failure and loss of mobility.

 Practicing balancing exercises in conjunction with muscle-strengthening activities greatly reduces your chances for falling.
 For the elderly, this means light yoga, Tai Chi, and practicing standing with assistance.